nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 title: User Guide
 ---

-Ultron is a **desktop app for compiling job and internship applications, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you are familiar with the Ultron interface, it can help you organise your applications in a structured manner.
+Ultron is a **desktop app for compiling job and internship openings, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you are familiar with the Ultron interface, it can help you organise your openings in a structured manner.

 * Table of Contents
 {:toc}